-12. Statutory Auditors
+12. Statutory Auditors & Auditor's Report

-13. Auditors' Report
+13. Auditor's Report

 The Auditors have qualified their Audit Report issued to the Company by stating thefollowing qualification:

-"A ttention of the matters is invited to note no. 30(d) of the notes to accountsregarding the financial statements of the Company having been prepared on a Going concernbasis notwithstanding that due to continuous losses incurred by the Company during thepast years and current year the accumulated losses of the Company have far exceeded itsnet worth resulting in negative net worth on balance sheet date.
-The Company haswritten-off a substantial part of its Fixed Asset during the year.
-This situationindicates the existence of a material uncertainty that may cast a significant doubt on theCompany's ability to continue as a Going concern."
+"A ttention of the matters is invited to note no. 28(d) of the notes to accountsregarding the financial statements of the company having been prepared on a Going Concernbasis not withstanding that due to continuous losses incurred by the company during thepast years and current year the accumulated losses of the Company have far exceeded itsNet Worth resulting in negative net worth on Balance Sheet date.
+The company haswritten-off a substantial part of its Fixed Asset during^ earlier years.
+This situationindicates the existence of a material uncertainty that may cast a significant doubt on thecompany's ability to continue as going concern."

 The Board considered the aforesaid qualification and recorded its comment as below:

-The Board after considering the aforesaid legal opinion and considering thatpossibility of recovery of the Capital advances or enforceability of such Contract(including novation) against them is bleak consented to write off these advances.
+The Board further took legal opinion on this matter from one of the leading law housesin Delhi and after considering the various aspects of the legal opinion and also afterconsidering the possibilities of recovery of the Capital advances or the enforceability ofsuch Contracts (including novation) consented to write off these advances.